basnijholt/discretizer/README.md

 # Releases info
+## v0.2
+    * Providing new input argument that allows to customize coordinates on which spatial varying parameters depend.
+    * input_hamiltonian attribute now contains preprocessed Hamiltonian

 ## v0.1.3
     * Input Hamiltonian can be now any sympy matrix (also ImmutableMatrix)
     * Importing whole numpy into kwant function namespaces